mrrusof/mrrusof.github.io/_posts/2017-04-01-shortest-substring-made-of-allowed-letters.markdown

 37: end
 {% endhighlight %}

+In our implementation, parameters `s` and `allowed` on line 3 are Ruby arrays.

 Placing a window over each pre-candidate consists of moving its boundaries `left` and `right` over string `s`.
 We move `right` in the main loop of the algorithm without any restriction.
 The crucial